-GSplus represents a dream of an improved emulator that helps our Apple II developers as well as those who simply want to play a quick game of Marble Madness on their modern PC.
+GSplus represents a dream of an improved emulator which helps our Apple II developers as well as those who simply want to play a quick game of Marble Madness on their modern PC.
 Programming the Apple II and playing games on it is quite fun.
 Making an emulator for it is decidedly less so.
-Sometimes the work seems thankless and unfixable.
+The work can be thankless and unfixable.
 It is with a sincere sense of gratitude that I thank the following people who have made this all possible through their own encouragement, contribution and energy.